briandconnelly/BEACONToolkit/csv/doc/csv.md

 including the ability to save analysis scripts so they can be applied to new or different datasets easily, and a large open-source community constantly contributing new packages.
-The R language is particularly well suited for data anlysis since it was originally written by statisticians, and they still make up a large userbase.
+The R language is particularly well suited for data analysis since it was originally written by statisticians, and they still make up a large user-base.

 ## Reading CSV files

 Since data is so central to R, dealing with CSV files is remarkably well incorporated into to the language's base functionality.
 The most common way to read CSVs, and the one we will use here is `read.csv`.
 You can see the R help page for this function by typing `?read.csv` as well as some information about other functions you can use to import data.